 Real.info news (in Russian).

-–and are spying on the United States nearly as much as they did during the Cold War, according to the top U.S. intelligence official.
+– China and Russia are spying on the United States nearly as much as they did during the Cold War, according to the top U.S. intelligence official.

 “China and Russia’s foreign intelligence services are among the most aggressive in collecting against sensitive and protected U.S. systems, facilities and development projects, and their efforts are approaching Cold War levels,” McConnell says in his testimony.
 “Foreign intelligence information concerning the plans, activities and intentions of foreign powers and their agents is critical to protect the nation and preserve our security.”